 “I wonder if you’d like to learn about a new trick I learned that helps to clear your head so you can think straight and feel good.”

-The following are good general tips for introducing the idea of mindfulness to a child.
+The following are good general tips for introducing mindfulness activities to a child.

 1| Try to separate yourself from any outcome, and approach them with an open mind.
 If they are not accepting, trust another time will present itself more effectively.